 Before you rush off with one of these ideas, remember these are just hypotheses, and you need to find out if they can become facts.
 And for that, you need to ask questions to other people.

 Don’t be afraid of anyone stealing your ideas.
-Being successful requires much more then just having an idea – and it’s a long haul in which many people are not willing to go the distance.
+Being successful requires much more than just having an idea – and it’s a long haul in which many people are not willing to go the distance.

 Always remember that an entrepreneur is a ‘people’ person.
-She or he needs the skills to work with people, motivate not just their self but everyone around them too.
+She or he needs the skills to work with people and motivate not just themselves but also everyone around them.
 The better an entrepreneur is as a people’s person, the easier it will be to succeed.